thewchan/uxf/py/README.md

 ### Classes

-The classes are documented in importance order.
+The classes are documented in convenience order.
 Here are alphabetically ordered links:
 [Error](#error-class),
 [Field](#field-class),